boyang2022/pyaedt-toolkit-template/doc/source/Toolkit/service_generic.rst

    ServiceGeneric

-**ServiceGeneric** class is accessible directly from :doc:`service` because it is inherited, then we can create an object as in the following example to use both classes:
+**ServiceGeneric** class is accessible directly from :doc:`service` because it is inherited, then you can create an object as in the following example to use both classes:

 .. code:: python